l3wi/aem-react-styled/docs/src/020_Getting Started/020_First component.md

-3. Register component
+# 3. Register component

+The component needs to be associated with a resourceType `${appsFolderName}`/components/my-component.
- Got to componentRegistry.tsx and add a line
+Open /ui.apps/src/main/ts/componentRegistry.tsx and add two lines

  ````typescript
  // add this line at the top